Shot on goal (ice hockey)

 In ice hockey, a shot on goal is a shot that directs the puck towards the net and either goes into the net for a goal or is stopped by the goaltender for a save.

 A shot that is deflected wide or blocked by an opponent does not count as a shot on goal; it is recorded as a blocked shot.
 The player who blocks the shot is credited with a 'blocked shot', and the player who shoots the puck is credited with an 'attempt blocked'.

-Shots that sail wide or high of the net, and shots that hit the goalpost or crossbar, are not counted as shots on goal; they are counted as 'missed shots'.
-Additionally, if a goaltender stops a puck that is going wide or high anyway, it is recorded as a 'missed shot'.
-Since it is not counted as a shot on goal, the goaltender does not get credit for a save.
+Shots that sail wide or high of the net, and shots that hit the goalpost or crossbar but do not enter the net, are not counted as shots on goal; they are counted as 'missed shots'.
+Additionally, if a goaltender stops a puck that is going wide or high anyway, it is recorded as a 'shot on goal'.
+Since it is counted as a shot on goal, the goaltender gets credit for a save.

 An attempted shot that hits the pipe framing the goal mouth is not counted as a shot on goal, unless the puck goes into the goal without further contact from the team attempting the shot.

-A puck that is not shot with the intention of scoring (dump in, deflected pass), and ends up stopped by the goalie, should not be counted as a shot on goal.

 Shots on net

 A shot on net is any touch of the puck towards the net, that if not for the goaltender intervening, would result in a goal.

-Blocked shots don't count.
+Blocked shots do not count.
 If someone shoots the puck and it's tipped, only the "tip" counts as a shot, and the original shot becomes a "pass".

 If a clearing attempt from the other team ends up on net it should be a shot on goal.
 If someone swats at a rebound and sends it toward the net it should be a shot on goal.
 Clearing attempts that end up on net should most definitely count and most scorers will count them.

 In the case of a partially blocked shot, or a tipped shot that was on net and is tipped off net, these are not supposed to be counted as shots on goal, as only the "final" touch is a "shot" and the final touch sent those pucks wide.

 Wrap arounds and stuff attempts can be an issue.
 If the goalie's pad blocks a wrap around before he gets around far enough, then the puck would go "across" the crease instead of into the net.
 Therefore, it shouldn't be regarded as a shot on goal.